Lê Khả Phiêu: General Secretaryship

 Phiêu was a protégé of his predecessor, Đỗ Mười.

 Lê Khả Phiêu has previously been viewed as a conservative.
 However, this categorization has been challenged by historian Martin Gainsborough, who notes that Lê Khả Phiêu made some remarkably outspoken comments about problems in the party before the Tenth Party Congress.
 Lê Khả Phiêu criticized what he called 'illness of partyization' (bệnh đảng hoá), meaning that the Party controls everything.

 In 1999, Phiêu visited Beijing, where he met General Secretary of the Chinese Communist Party Jiang Zemin and announced a joint 16 Word Guideline for improved bilateral relations; a Joint Statement for Comprehensive Cooperation was issued in 2000.
 In 2000, Vietnam and China successfully resolved longstanding disputes over their land border and maritime rights in the Gulf of Tonkin, including the cession of land surrounding the Friendship Pass to China.

 Phiêu delayed the signing of Vietnam's first bilateral trade treaty with the United States because he was concerned about the potential Chinese response.

 Critics of Phiêu's foreign policy contended that he deferred too much to China.

 Death

-Lê Khả Phiêu died on 7 August 2020 in Hanoi, after suffering from serious illness, at the age of 88.
-The cause of death was listed as COVID-19.
+Lê Khả Phiêu died on 7 August 2020 in Hanoi after suffering from a serious illness, at the age of 88.

 A 2-day mourning period for his death was decreed nationwide in Vietnam from 14 to 15 August 2020.
 He was buried at Mai Dịch Cemetery in Hanoi.